Tigre Delta and Puerto de Frutos: Day Trip from BA

 Tigre Delta

 The Tigre Delta is a system of small rivers, waterways, and islands.
-In fact, it is a thriving community with schools, boat taxis, and a floating supermarket.
-There are several different boats and boat companies that will take you on a relaxing cruise through the delta.
-Generally the trip takes one hour, but some cruises are longer.
+It is a thriving community with schools, boat taxis, and a floating supermarket.
+Several different boats and boat companies will take you on a relaxing cruise through the delta.
+Generally, the trip takes one hour, but some cruises are longer.
 You can find the booths of each boat company along the edge of the water inlets, near the Puerto de Frutos.
 Make sure to check the schedule and prices of each company, as they all charge slightly differently and offer slightly different trips.

 The tour was all in Spanish with Bambi.
 You may want to ask the companies if they offer bilingual cruises just in case.
 If not, just try to be satisfied with the views.